Xpertoforever/How-to-Code-Simple-Data/4a. Self-Reference/README.md

 # SELF-REFERENCE

 ## List Mechanisms
-We will learn how to make a list; how to get the first, second or rest or any other element from the list
+**We will learn how to make a list; how to get the first, second or rest or any other element from the list
-An arbitrary amount of information; required arbitrary-sized data
+An arbitrary amount of information; required arbitrary-sized data**

+A Well formed Self-Reference:
+- at least one base case
+- at least one self reference case

 ```racket
 (require 2htdp/image)